EUROPE

 -

 Everything is very, very small.
-Though cleverly designed, expect small spaces for accomodation.
+Though cleverly designed, expect small spaces for accommodation.

 -